armytag/langs/speedlang24/notes.md

 Like Mayan positionals, describes the internal orientation of a noun.
 Can be used to specify nouns in context of a specific action (adverbially), or to generally describe the noun (adjectivally).

+### "Dual" Verb Form

+Verbs can reduplicate the body (not coda) of the first syllable in the root in order to indicate an action occuring a second time.

+### Syntax

+- OV order and postpositions

 ## Requirements

 ### Phonology